larryhastings/big/README.md

 #### Tomorrow's methods, today

-big supports older versions of Python; as of this writing it supports all the way back to 3.6, which has been unsupported by Python itself for several years now.
+big supports older versions of Python; as of this writing it supports all the way back to 3.6.
+(The Python core development team dropped support for 3.6 several years ago!)

 The `String` object supports *all* the methods of the `str` object.
 At the moment there's a new `str` method as of version 3.7, `isascii`.
 Rather than